openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   component
 * The ability to assess the appropriateness of proposed changes to or extensions of the component
-* The role of the component in the overall platform and how it interacts with other components
+* Understanding the role of the component in the overall platform and how it interacts with other components
 * Must be available to participate in the comment period for Core Contributor nominees nominated to commit code to the maintainer's repo(s), as part of the